-With 7096 people per square-kilometre, Hong Kong is the world’s fourth most densely populated city, according to the United Nations.
-Hong Kong’s population is also set to increase from 7.34 million (in 2016) to a peak of 8.22 million in 2043 .
+With 7193 people per square-kilometre, Hong Kong is one of the world’s most densely populated cities, Hong Kong’s population is also set to increase from 7.47 million (in 2020) to a peak of 8.47 million in 2041 based on projections by the United Nations .
 Hence, one of its most pressing issues today and for the future, is the lack of available land for housing and development.

 This is the question for Hong Kong: will land reclamation from the sea provide the required space to house the next generation of its citizens and supply enough land for future developments?